KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 ## Dealing with collisions: Open Addressing and Tombs

 You are probably wondering about what happens when two keys have the same hash (not probable), or when their hashes have the same modulo (happens often).
-We call such situations _collisions._
+We call such situations _collisions_.

 ```python {linenos=inline}
 letters = PythonDict()